 There is a Listening, a Reading and a Writing paper.
-A variety of question types are used to test comprehension, ranging from those requiring non-verbal responses, such as ticks and true/false answers to short answers in English.
-The Reading paper also includes a translation task from Spanish to English.
-In the Writing paper, students are required to complete three questions: write an 80-90 word message from a choice of two, a longer written response (130-150) from a choice of two, and a translation task from English to Spanish.
-The use of dictionaries is not allowed in the examinations.
+A variety of question types are used to test comprehension in the reading and listening papers, ranging from multiple choice, multiple response to short answers in English.
+The Reading paper also includes a translation task into English and the Listening paper includes a dictation task.
+In the Writing paper, students are required to complete three questions: two writing responses with a choice of two options for each question, and a translation into Spanish.
 Speaking test